ioccc-src/winner/bugs.md

 something else?).
 Please help us to fix it!

-## STATUS: doesn't work with some compilers - please provide alternative code or fix for all compilers
+## STATUS: doesn't work with some compilers - please provide alternative code or fix for more compilers

 NOTE: we're still locating entries and working on fixes with this status so we're not yet ready for help.
 We will remove this when we are.